openbridge/ob_hacky_slack/README.md

 | ![Monit Warn](icons/png/monit-warn.png?raw=true "Monit WARN") | Monit WARN <code>-s "warn"</code> |
 | ![Monit Error](icons/png/monit-error.png?raw=true "Monit ERROR") | Monit ERROR <code>-s "error"</code> |

-In a future release, the loof and feel can be tailored to the specific Monit event.
-For example, if there is a network event, then Hack Slack would customize the message to reflect that event type.
+In a future release, the look and feel can be tailored to the specific Monit event.
+For example, if there is a network event, then Hack Slack would customize the message to reflect that event type by using a specific set of icons and colors.
 At the moment, the 4 events above are the only customizations that are active.

 ## Using Hacky Slack in Your Monit Configs